Kidney Infection Treatment: The Top 10 Home Remedies

 - Release three essential hormones involved in blood pressure, bone building, and maintaining healthy red blood cells, among their other duties.

 When Kidneys Go Wrong

-We live in a world filled with chemicals, toxins, and corrosive materials, things that overload our kidneys and force them to work harder than they should.
+We live in a world filled with unavoidable chemicals, toxins, and corrosive materials, things that overload our kidneys and force them to work harder than they should.
 In addition, dehydration remains a problem for the majority of people.
-If you’re not taking advantage of my detoxification suggestions and drinking plenty of fresh, filtered water every day, you could be putting your own kidneys at risk, as my patient Wendy discovered.
+If you’re not drinking plenty of fresh, filtered water every day, you could be putting your own kidneys at risk.

 Symptoms of Possible Kidney Problems

 - Back pain, especially when it’s sudden and intense

 - Frequent, urgent need to urinate